MicrosoftDocs/dynamics-365-ai/ai-docs/sales/email-engagement.md

 ## Create and send followed email message

 > [!NOTE]
-> Users can only follow emails through on Email form.
+> Users can only follow emails through an Email form.

 When email engagement is enabled for your site, all of the controls required to create and send an email with some or all of its  features enabled are available on the **New Email** page, as shown in the following figure.
 This page is shown whenever you create an email in [!INCLUDE[pn_sales_business_doc_name](../includes/pn-sales-business-doc-name.md)].